 Language Arts

-Last year we switched Language Arts curriculum halfway through the year.
-I felt my daughter was in need of a change.
-We used Bob Jones English and my daughter loved it.
+Last year, we switched the Language Arts curriculum halfway through the year because I felt my daughter needed a change.
+We used Bob Jones English, and my daughter loved it.
 Since we switched halfway through the year, we will complete Bob Jones English 2: Writing and Grammar before we switch to Bob Jones English 3.

-For spelling, we are working through the Dolch sight words lists.
+For spelling, we are working through the Dolch sight word lists.
 I found FREE downloadable flashcards on this site HERE.

 We also love our literacy-based activities.
-I create original literacy-based plans, or I will schedule a week from Five in a Row.
+I create original plans or schedule a week from Five in a Row.
 We do our literacy-based programming once every six weeks.

-This year we’ll be playing many games of Boggle and Scrabble to increase my daughter’s spelling abilities.
+We’ll play games like Boggle and Scrabble this year to increase my daughter’s spelling abilities.

-Also, after searching for a couple of years, we finally found the best dictionary ever!
+Also, after searching for a couple of years, we finally found the best dictionary!
 We love the newly updated Scholastic Children’s Dictionary.
-It’s colourful and has many interesting entries throughout.
+It’s colourful and has many exciting entries throughout.

-We also have another novel study planned for the year.
-We’ll be delving into The Courage of Sarah Noble.
+We also plan to study another novel for the year: The Courage of Sarah Noble.

 Math